benc-uk/gsots3d/readme.md

 A library for _Getting S\*\*t On The Screen in 3D_
 So you can get cool looking 3D stuff happening in your browser, if that's your thing.

 This library is an opinionated set of abstractions and wrappers around WebGL & twgl.
-GSOTS takes the pain out of the process of loading models, defining a camera, rendering a scene, lighting etc.
+GSOTS takes the pain out of the process of loading models, defining a camera, rendering a scene, lighting etc. It is based on the classic Blinn-Phong shading model, rather than the more modern PBR based shaders.

 Features

-- Models: Meshes with loading & parsing of OBJ & MTL
+- Models: Meshes with loading & parsing of OBJ & MTL.
-- Materials with texture mapping, specular maps
+- Materials with diffuse texture mapping, specular maps.
-- Lights: directional (global) and multiple point lights
+- Lights: directional (global) and dynamic point lights.
-- Primitives: sphere, cube, plane
+- Primitives: sphere, cube, plane.
-- Rendering: Phong and flat-Gouraud shading modes
+- Rendering: Phong and flat-Gouraud shading modes.
-- Transparency: With limitations
+- Transparency: With limitations.
-- Billboarding for 2D/3D sprites
+- Billboarding for adding 2D sprites into a 3D scene.
-- Camera: Perspective and orthographic
+- Camera: Perspective and orthographic.

 ## 🕹️ Demos & Samples